zettsu-t/cppMockgen/notes.md

 directly, please consider to define their aliases and write them as arguments if available.

+const qualifiers for primitive types in arguments do not appear in linker symbols.
+CppMockGen fails to match _func(const int)_ in source code and undefined _func(int)_.

 ## Data structure and converting C++ code